Medical Assisting

 Semester Hours 3

-This course provides instruction in basic lab techniques used by medical assistants.
-Topics include lab safety, quality control, collecting and processing specimens, performing selective diagnostic tests, such as a CBC, screening and follow-up of test results, and OSHA/CLIA regulations.
-Upon completion, students should be able to perform basic lab tests/skills based on course topics.
+This course offers instruction in basic lab techniques utilized by medical assistants.
+Topics include lab safety, quality control, specimen collection and processing, conducting selective diagnostic tests (such as a CBC), and understanding screening and follow-up test results, alongside OSHA/CLIA regulations.
+Upon completion, students should be capable of performing basic laboratory tests and skills based on the course topics.
 This is a CORE course for Medical Assisting.

 MAT 128: Medical Law and Ethics for the Medical Assistant